 So when it was officially announced that Denis Villeneuve himself will helm a new Dune movie, fans of the beloved series rejoiced all over the world — especially after his excellent outing in films such as Arrival and Blade Runner 2049, two masterful films that reminded the modern audience that gritty sci-fi can still be done.

-Not only do Dune fans have an incoming film adaptation with a master at the helm, it also featured a dashing cast with Timothee Chalamet as young Paul Atreides himself, Oscar Isaac as the Duke Leto Atreides, the stunning Rebecca Ferguson as Lady Jessica, Zendaya as Chani and veteran Stellan Skarsgard as the cunning Baron Vladimir Harkonnen.
+Not only did Dune fans have an incoming film adaptation with a master at the helm, it also featured a dashing cast with Timothee Chalamet as young Paul Atreides himself, Oscar Isaac as the Duke Leto Atreides, the stunning Rebecca Ferguson as Lady Jessica, Zendaya as Chani and veteran Stellan Skarsgard as the cunning Baron Vladimir Harkonnen.

 …and just as we expected, all the aforementioned elements were the parts that came together to make one satisfying film.
 Dune excellently brings the atmosphere of Frank Herbert’s Arrakis — translating years of lore into the silver screen with great performances from the cast, excellent blending of practical and computer-generated effects, all masterfully shot by Greg Fraiser’s cinematography.